learn-co-curriculum/project-template-react-rails-api/README.md

 ## Description

-This project is scaffolded so that you can build a React frontend and Rails backend together, and easily deploy them to Heroku.
+This project is scaffolded so that you can build a React frontend and Rails backend together, and easily deploy them to Render.

+**Note**: if you are not planning to deploy your app to Render and prefer to use SQLite, you will need to make the following changes in the project files:

+1. In the `Gemfile`, replace `gem 'pg', '~> 1.1'` with `gem 'sqlite3', '~>
+   1.4'`.
+2. In the `database.yml` file, change the line `adapter: postgresql` to `adapter: sqlite3`.

 ## Requirements

 - Ruby 2.7.4
 - NodeJS (v16), and npm
-- Heroku CLI
+- Render account
 - Postgresql

 See Environment Setup below for instructions on installing these tools if you